rupert648/pert.dev/blog/content/projects/willdolater.dev.md

 +++
 title = "WillDoLater.dev"
-description = "A joke website built in rust meant for discovering and storing the worlds oldest todos" weight = 1
+description = "A joke website built in rust meant for discovering and storing the worlds oldest todos." weight = 1

 [extra]